BDC Hamburger Icon

 • New York: In New York, employers with over 10 employees must pay $40 in wages per day during an employee’s first three days on jury duty.

-• Tennessee: In Tennessee, jury duty pay is required for nontemporary employees you’ve employed for over six months.
+• Tennessee: In Tennessee, jury duty pay is required for non-temporary employees you’ve employed for over six months.
 Qualified employees must receive their full wages, less any money the courts pay for service.
 However, employers with four or fewer employees are exempt from Tennessee’s jury duty pay laws.

-Although 41 states have no jury duty pay laws, many employers offer jury duty pay as a flexible benefit.
-In fact, 68 percent of U.S. employees get jury duty pay when they serve.
-And perhaps most importantly, even if you’re not required to pay employees for jury duty, you still must grant employees as much time off as they need to fulfill their jury duty obligations.
-You cannot threaten, fire or penalize employees for their service.
+• Provide jury duty leave with flexibility and support.
+Perhaps most importantly, even if you’re not required to pay employees for jury duty, you still must grant employees as much time off as they need to fulfill their jury duty obligations.
+Employers cannot threaten, fire or penalize employees for their service.
+For example, California law protects employees who take time off for jury duty from discrimination or retaliation.
+Additionally, 18 states prohibit employers from requiring employees to use personal leave for jury duty.

 Offering paid leave for an employee's jury duty obligations can generate goodwill, help maintain morale and boost retention.